Kydem/calendar/readme.md

         B) User Reminders display
         C) User Reminder creation
     2) Write JavaScript to handle the user information and perform calls to the database
-    3) Create display calender and creation sidebar
+    3) Create display calender and creation sidebar <--------DONE
     4) display user reminders on the calender (hopefully on the respective date)